tarjoilija/zgen/README.md

 A lightweight plugin manager for ZSH inspired by Antigen.
 Our goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
 The script generates a static init.zsh file which does nothing but sources your plugins and appends them to fpath.
 The downside is that you have to update your plugins manually.

-My current zgen setup takes 193ms to load where Antigen took 830ms with the same plugins.
+My current zgen setup takes 208ms to load where Antigen takes 1324ms with the same plugins.

 ## Usage